 TacticID FAQsQ – What is TacticID?

-A – TacticID is a state-of-the-art Raman handheld system specifically designed for rapid, nondestructive identification of unknown substances by safety and security personnel.
+A – TacticID is a state-of-the-art Raman handheld system specifically designed for rapid, nondestructive identification of unknown substances and their threat levels for field use by safety and security personnel.

 Q – What is the purpose of TacticID?

-A – The main function of TacticID is to provide fast and accurate first response or screening results for a wide variety of dangerous and/or illegal chemical-based substances.
+A – The TacticID provides fast and accurate screening results for the identity of a wide variety of unknown substances including explosives, precursors, hazmat elements and dangerous and/or illegal narcotics, alone or as part of a mixture.

 Q – What can TacticID identify?